Sewing: Hem Extension (aka unhemmed)

-You all know by now that I’m a big thrift store shopper, especially for clothes.
+You probably know by now, I’m a big thrift store shopper, especially for clothes.

 You’ll need: